 We know it is essential that children continue to develop their Oracy skills at home and in different contexts outside of school.

 Walking to and from school is a great time to talk to your child.
 Here are some good conversation starters to encourage your child to talk about their day:

-For more information on our drama and oracy curriculum please speak to our drama spealist teacher.
+For more information on our Drama and Oracy curriculum, please contact the school to get in touch with our Drama Specialist teacher.